 That’s a brief guide to the history and format of this event so who are the runners and riders for the latest edition?

 Out in Front

-Glen Durrant will go into this game as the reigning champion and the favourite at best odds of 6/5 with 888Sport and Unibet.
+Glen Durrant will go into this game as the reigning champion and the favourite at best odds of 6/5 with Unibet.
 He is simply the best player in the BDO game right now and, as he has proved at the combined Grand Slam event, he would be equipped to compete with the PDC boys if time allowed him to take part.